Saturday, September 14, 2024

 3: Academic comparisons of the impact of Presidents on the economy show little effect.

 The best-known study of the issue was done by Blinder and Watson (3).
 They conclude that by all measures the economy does much better under Democrats in Congress and the White House.
 It is not even close.
 But they did not leave it there and went on to see if there was any clear explanation for this phenomenon at the policy level or based on the make-up of administrations and there was not.
 They take it a step further and look at whether the economy was just poised for rapid growth at the time Democrats were elected and that was also not an explanation.
 They consider various luck factors that are shocks to consumer expectations and find that makes up part of the difference.
 In the end they find no complete explanations but suggest more favorable international conditions and consumer optimism may have something to do with it.
 In short, the economy does better under Democrats but there is no clear explanation why that is.
-Why then is is a top priority for the election?
+Why then is it a top priority for the election?
+The answer is that it is purely emotional appeal rhetoric with no basis in reality.

 Conclusion: